Philosophy (PHIL)

 PHIL 4330 Business Ethics (3 credits)

-An application of theories of ethics to the moral dimensions of business endeavors and their effects on individuals, organizations, and society.
-Selected topics may include issues of responsibility, discrimination and affirmative action in the workplace, whistle blowing, economic justice, environmental impact, and the effects of the "global economy."
+Applies theories of ethics to the moral dimensions of business endeavors and their effects on individuals, organizations, and society.
+Topics explored may include issues of responsibility, discrimination and affirmative action in the workplace, whistle blowing, economic justice, environmental impact, and the effects of the "global economy."

 Level of Study: Undergraduate